- Price: $2,374 for a queen before discounts

 Testers say the Nectar Premier sleeps cool for a foam mattress, giving it a 4.5 out of five for cooling.
 This is likely due to the mattress’s breathable cover and gel-infused memory foam, which is designed to absorb and redistribute body heat.

 As an all-foam mattress, the Nectar Premier lacks bounce, earning a two out of five from testers.
-While it isn’t as difficult to move around as expected, it may not be ideal for those who need a more responsive surface and extra support.
+While it isn’t as difficult to move around on as expected, it may not be ideal for those who need a more responsive surface and extra support.
 These sleepers might want to consider the Nectar Hybrid instead.

 Our tester on the Nectar Premier mattress: